hyperjump-io/json-schema-language-tools/vscode/README.md

 this extension fully supports 2020-12 and you are encouraged to use it.

 If you wish, you can disable the built-in extension.
-In the "Extensions" tool, search for `@builtin json language features`.
-This is the built-in extension that's causing the conflict.
-Click "Disable" to disable this extension.
+In the "Extensions" tool, search for `@builtin json language features` to find the extension.
+Click the "Disable" button to disable it.

 If you do choose to disable the built-in extension, keep in mind that this extension is not yet a complete replacement and you may end up losing some functionality you're used to.

 ## Contributing

+Contributions are welcome and encouraged!
+If you have a feature/bug/improvement you want to work on, it's usually best to open an issue to discuss the issue before starting work.

 ### Launch Extension